 In the late 17th century the explorations of the Paulistas led to the discovery of the major gold fields of the Minas Gerais, inland from Rio de Janeiro.
 Outsiders poured into the area, and a turbulent “gold rush” period followed.
 In due course royal officials were able to gain control, and things settled down.
 By then the Indian population had been swamped, and this region increasingly resembled the northeast, a land inhabited by a mixed population of Portuguese, African, and mulatto, with a large number of slaves and freed slaves.

-It is from this time that Rio de Janeiro began to become an important urban centre.
+It is from this time that Rio de Janeiro began to become an important urban center.
 In 1763 it was made the capital of Brazil.
 The northeastern sugar industry still exported more by value than the gold region, but the latter was more dynamic, and other regions in Brazil began to orient themselves to it in important ways: for example the expanding stock-raising regions of Brazil sent their animals to the Rio and Minas Gerais region.

 The gold boom had began to wane by mid-18th century.
 By then the sugar industry was also in decline. as the Caribbean islands reached their peak of production.